 Located in the city center, it is another easy way to taste the local wines without a car.
 The bodega offers a tour of the facilities prior to the tasting if preferred (or you can skip the tour as we did).
 The tasting itself, however, is not very comfortable.
 You stand around a table just inside the tasting room to enjoy the wine.
 Additionally, the pours are small and the wines, in our opinion, average.
 Despite this, if you are looking to try a few wineries in the area within walking distance, I would still give it a go.
 Who knows, you may like it!

 - Address: Silverio Chavarría 151, A4427 ALC, Salta, Argentina

 - Hours of Operation: Monday to Saturday from 9:30 am – 1:00 pm and 2:30 pm – 6:00 pm and Sunday from 11:00 am – 1:00 pm and 2:30 pm – 4:30 pm

 Ok, so Bodega El Transito may not be the best of the best wineries in Cafayate, but one of the great things about Bodega El Transito is the location.
 Another winery located in the city, Bodega El Transito makes the list not because of the ambiance or friendliness, but because of location and the fact that they do make quality wines.

 We enjoyed the wines from Bodega El Transito more than most of the other wineries that we visited, but if you are looking for a warm, welcoming experience, you will be disappointed.
-Barely an acknowledgement, no explanation of the wines and a feeling being rushed, all made this potential star feel a bit average.
+Barely an acknowledgment, no explanation of the wines, and a feeling of being rushed, all made this potential star feel a bit average.

 But with that being said, if you are without a car and are simply looking to taste wine without “learning” too much, then the quality of wine at Bodega El Transito will make a visit worth it.